Migration, Media and Hate Speech

-The EJN will be taking part in a training organised by the European Federation of Journalists (EFJ) and the Croatian Journalists’ Association as part of the Media Against Hate project.
+The EJN participated in a training organised by the European Federation of Journalists (EFJ) and the Croatian Journalists’ Association as part of the Media Against Hate project in Zagreb, Croatia on 26-27 May 2017.

-Around 25 journalists from across Europe who are committed and interested in improving the media coverage of migration and finding new forms of journalism to tell stories will attend the training.
+Around 25 journalists from across Europe who are committed and interested in improving the media coverage of migration and finding new forms of journalism to tell stories attended the training.

 The EJN will contribute to the event by: